elastic/connectors/docs/reference/confluence.md

 - Users can add [CQL queries](https://developer.atlassian.com/cloud/confluence/advanced-searching-using-cql/) for syncing the source.
 - All the data returned by the CQL queries will be indexed.
+- The valid format for adding sync rules can be referred from [CONFLUENCE.md](../connectors/docs/sync-rules/CONFLUENCE.md).
+Any errors encountered, will be presented to the user visually in the sync rules overview.

 **Note:** “spaces” configuration field will be overridden by the advanced rules.